 The honest takeaway is that these tools complement each other.
 Use NotebookLM when the answer must come from specific documents, and reach for a general model when you need open-ended reasoning, brainstorming, or web-wide research.

 If you would rather not juggle separate apps and subscriptions, Fello AI puts Claude, ChatGPT, Gemini, Grok, and DeepSeek in one Mac app for a single price, so you can do the open-ended reasoning NotebookLM deliberately avoids and switch models whenever one beats the others.
+It can also turn your own notes, PDFs, or research into a spoken podcast, much like an Audio Overview, alongside images, slides, and documents from the same chat.
 It is a natural companion to a source-grounded tool, covering everything that lives outside your uploaded documents.

 Conclusion